Project-Oanitic/Oanitic-UI/README.md

 - Patch up some things and press Compile
 #### Misc
 - The only diffrences here comparing this to the original src are that there is no menu content and that i removed all (or most) useless comments
-- There is nothing diffrent in terms of installing the V1 menu to the Rewrite menu other than the fact that V1 has less files since less was changed
+- There is nothing diffrent in terms of installing the V1 menu to the Redone menu other than the fact that V1 has less files since less was changed
-- The version that was used for the UI was 0.5 BETA whilst the Rewrite uses Public Beta 221912
+- The version that was used for the UI was 0.5 BETA whilst Redone uses Public Beta 221912